Lohenl/terraform-walkthrough/README.md

 - An IAM user
   - Programmatic access for using access and secret keys
   - S3FullAccess permissions (The more restrictive the safer)
-- Replace the access_key and secret_key values with your keys in `main.tf`
+- Set access_key and secret_key values located in `variables.tf` with your keys
   - Remember to **never** share these keys publicly!
-  - Replace these arguments for safer alternatives if you know what you are doing!
+  - You can either:
+    - supply the values as arguments when prompted while running terraform commands
+    - set the environment variables for the following:
+      - TF_VAR_access_key
+      - TF_VAR_secret_key

 ## What you can do